thephpleague/uri-src/docs/components/7.0/data-path.md

 - the file path;
 - the open mode (à la PHP `fopen`);

-By default the open mode is set to `w`.
+By default, the open mode is set to `w`.
 If for any reason the file is not accessible a `RuntimeException` will be thrown.

 The method returns the `SplFileObject` object used to save the data-uri data for further analysis/manipulation if you want.